• Skip to primary navigation

 Can you make Fraisier cake in advance?

-Yes, you can make this strawberry cake one day in advance.
-Store it in a mold covered with plastic film until serving.
+Yes.
+You can make this strawberry cake up to 1 day in advance.
+Store it in the mold, covered with plastic film, in the fridge until serving.

 Love French desserts?
 Try these next!